Kamalpreet07/Daily-Report/README.md

 - Linux has Large community

   I also learned about the product based and service based campines.From this i get that google, microsoft, flipcart are product based campanies.Product based campanies are mainly those campanies whose main focus is  in manking the project.They donot make campany projects.

 After that we download three softwares.These are:
--Microsoft Visual C++ Redistributable latest supported -Oracle VirtualBox
+- Microsoft Visual C++ Redistributable latest supported
--Ubuntu 24.04.2 LTS
+- Oracle VirtualBox
-***
+- Ubuntu 24.04.2 LTS